cibernox/ember-ast-helpers/README.md

 component.toNode()
 ```

-This alone mimic the behaviour of `Ember.Component` in some ways:
+This alone mimics the behaviour of `Ember.Component` in some ways:
 - Generates a `div` element
 - Binds the `class=` attribute received on invocation to the class on the element.